-Note: Significant at 0.05 level of probability Significant at 0.01 level of probability, NS -Non Significant
+Note: Significant at 0.05 level of probability

 Table 9 indicates significant relationships at the 1% probability level for variables such as education, occupation, extension contact, sources of irrigation, information seeking behavior, and mass media exposure.
 Social participation and annual income exhibit significance at the 5% probability level.
 Conversely, age, family size, farming experience, landholding, type of house, and annual income show no significant relationship with knowledge of hybrid rice production technology.